josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 The first step can be done with a very basic Worker (it's almost identical to the example code in the developer docs).
-We just need to provide a `/list` endpoint which provide a json array of all the keys that we should fetch, and then an endpoint `/image/<image-id>` to return the image content itself.
+We just need to provide a `/list` endpoint which provides a json array of all the keys that we should fetch, and then an endpoint `/image/<image-id>` to return the image content itself.

 ```